Rustic Ikea trestle desk or sewing table

 To keep things neat and tidy, I stained on the mixing table, then brought the pieces to the drying table after they were wiped.

-- Brush stain onto your chosen substrate, then wait a few minutes and wipe away excess with a soft rag.
+- Brush stain onto your chosen substrate, wait a few minutes, then wipe away excess with a soft clean rag.

 Get even more staining tips from the shelving post HERE